AVOID GETTING YOUR FACE ROCKED: Our Tips For Eliminating Toe and Heel Drag

 If you wear a size 11 or smaller snowboard boot, congrats you are in the clear.
 Feel free to skip the rest of this.

-Typically, snowboard boot sizes 11.5+ will need a wide specific model which is going to have a waist width of 260mm or more.
+Typically, snowboard boot sizes 11.5 and up will need a "wide" specific model which will have a waist width of 260 mm or more.
 Check the chart to determine appropriate sizing for your boots.

 Even the non-wide specific models in our lineup fare more as mid-widths.
-Team favorite The Logger is a true twin designed to tackle all types of freestyle features.
-Available as a mid-width up to a size 158cm (waist-width 25.9) which will still have you covered up to an 11.5 boot.
+Team favorite, The Logger, is a true twin designed to tackle all types of freestyle features.
+Available as a mid-width up to a size 158cm (waist-width 25.9cm) which will still have you covered up to an 11.5 US Men's boot.

 Play around with widening your stance and ducking your angles more than than 18 degrees.
 Boot sizes bigger than 13 should be rocking angles closer to 30 degrees.